Aubry History, Family Crest & Coats of Arms

 - Kitty Aubry, aged 21, who arrived in Wellington, New Zealand aboard the ship "Duke of Edinburgh" in 1873

-- Norbert Aubry, American Democrat politician, Candidate for Wisconsin State Assembly from Oconto County, 1958
+- Norbert Aubry, American Democratic Party politician, Candidate for Wisconsin State Assembly from Oconto County, 1958

 - Claude Charles Aubry de la Boucharderie, French Divisional General during the French Revolutionary and Napoleonic Wars from 1789 to 1815